zezl7/esd-2024-kubernetes/workshop/3_Create_Configurations/README.md

     - change the name of the service to the previoulsy set `database-url` in the `configMap`,
     - change the app selector's value to the previously set app label value,
     - change the `targetPort` and `port` to the `containerPort`'s value (this is where the forwarding of the request should happen).
+5. Copy the contents of [`database.yaml`](https://github.com/zezl7/esd-2024-kubernetes/blob/main/workshop/3_Create_Configurations/database.yaml) and paste them in [`webapp.yaml`](https://github.com/zezl7/esd-2024-kubernetes/blob/main/workshop/3_Create_Configurations/webapp.yaml) .
+    - adjust the labels, names, and selector to a new string of your choice,
+    - change the container image to `zezl7/esd-2024-kubernetes:latest`,
+    - change all ports to `3000`.

 Congrats!
-You have configured the database application and are one step closer to deploying the web app on the K8s cluster...
-Buut not quite yet. 💆 The [web app needs configuring](https://github.com/zezl7/esd-2024-kubernetes/tree/main/workshop/4_Webapp_Configurations) as well.
+You have configured the database and webapp application and are one step closer to deploying the whole thing on the K8s cluster...
+Buut not quite yet. 💆 The [configuration data](https://github.com/zezl7/esd-2024-kubernetes/tree/main/workshop/4_Pass_Secret_Data) needs to be passed.